v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 #### SPF Tree Calculation

-An OSPF router calculates the best route using the Shortest Path First algorithm which arranges the routers in a tree like structure with the routers are the roots and the different networks as branches
+An OSPF router calculates the best route using the Shortest Path First algorithm which arranges the routers in a tree like structure with the routers are the roots and the different networks are along branches and leaves.
 ###### OSPF Metrics

+The metric OSPF uses is referred to as *cost*.
+The cost of an entire path is the sum of the cost of the outgoing interfaces along the path.
+For Cisco, cost is defined as 10^